Just like people, our cats like to enjoy all of the fun and wonder that the outdoors can offer.

 There is a multitude of litter box options that can allow for a concealed and subtle look that won’t take away from a well-decorated and stylish catio.
 Remember, the more cats, the more litter boxes necessary.

-Here are some of our favorite stylish litter box options you’ll want to check out.
+Here is one of our favorite stylish litter box options:

 Don’t forget all of the necessary accessories to go along with your little box that will keep it clean and free of odor or mess.